yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     git push
     ```

-6. Wait for the GitHub Actions for your lab files repository to complete before executing the next step.
+8. Wait for the GitHub Actions for your lab files repository to complete before executing the next step.

-7. Redeploy the web application by running the `deploy-webapp.ps1` PowerShell script from the `infrastructure` folder.
+9. Redeploy the web application by running the below commands:

+    ```
+    cd C:\Workspaces\lab\mcw-continuous-delivery-lab-files\infrastructure
+    ./deploy-webapp.ps1
+    ```

-8. Visit the deployed website and check Application Insights in [the Azure portal](https://portal.azure.com) to see instrumentation data.
+10. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.

 ### Task 2: Linking Git commits to Azure DevOps issues